 Starting in 2021, City staff focused the scope of the MODS program on exterior design elements such as exterior materials, roof forms, windows, doors, and building features.
 The proposed Multifamily Objective Design Standards (MODS program), included as Attachment A, does not change the underlying development potential of property in any zone in Piedmont.
-As such the adoption of the proposed MODS is not subject to the California Environmental Quality Act (CEQA) because it is not a project within the meaning of CEQA and it can be seen with certainty that there is no possibility that the adoption of Multifamily Objective Design Standards may have a significant effect on the environment.
+As such the adoption of the proposed MODS is not subject to the California Environmental Quality Act (CEQA) because it is not a project within the meaning of CEQA.
+Alternatively, if categorized as Project under CEQA, the MODS are exempt because it can be seen with certainty that there is no possibility that the adoption of Multifamily Objective Design Standards may have a significant effect on the environment.
 (Public Resources Code section 21065; CEQA Guidelines, 14 Cal.
 Code of Regs.
 Sections 15061(b)(3), 15378.)